The Cricket Society

-The Cricket Society is a charitable organisation founded in 1945 as the Society of Cricket Statisticians at Great Scotland Yard, London.
+The Cricket Society is a not-for-profit organisation formed in 1945 as the Society of Cricket Statisticians at Great Scotland Yard, London.
 It has grown steadily to be the largest body of its kind in the cricket world.
 The Cricket Society now has over 1,500 members in the United Kingdom and the cricket playing countries of the world.
 Its current President is John Barclay.
+The Society celebrates the best of cricket, past, present and future through events, awards, publications and playing via The Cricket Society XI and supporting state schools cricket through the Cricket Society Trust.

+The Cricket Society celebrated its 80th birthday on 17 November 2025 with an all-star dinner in London.
+Several tributes were made to The Society and its long history, notably by among others David Kynaston and President, John Barclay.